mverleg/lalrpop_close_block_and_statement/README.md

 ## Non-solution

 * Consuming the trailing newline to terminate the `\` closure.
-This comes in several variations but it does not work, because
+This comes in several variations, but it does not work, because
   * There is no newline left to terminate the statement.
 And there is no way to look at the newline but not consume it.
   * Not all `\` closures are terminated by a newline, i.e. it might be inside `(...)`.
 * Making special versions of statements that can be terminated either by newlines/`;` or by closures that use the same
   * This makes the grammar much more complicated.
   * There is also needs to be a similar special case for `\n.`, but that is at expression instead of statement level.
+* Allow newline-"." outside closures, but only "." inside.
+Two ways, neither of which work:
+  * Match two tokens, `Newline* "."`.
+Does not work because of ambiguity of whether the newline ends the statement or not (max lookahead is 1)
+  * Split into token `"."` and `\n+.`, and only allow the former in closures.
+Does not work because `\n+.` will consume the newline.

 ## Solution